 Although it’s hard to believe it now, Rockefeller Center was a grand experiment that many people thought would fail when John D. Rockefeller Jr. began it in 1930.
 Today, of course, Rockefeller Center is one of the most lively and popular destinations in New York City, whether for its famed Christmas tree and ice skating in the winter, its open airy plazas and outdoor dining in the warmer months, or, of course, its year-round shopping.
-The mostly Art Deco complex stretches from 48th to 51st streets and 5th to 6th avenues, the now encompasses 19 buildings, including Radio City Music Hall and the NBC Studios.
+The mostly Art Deco complex stretches from 48th to 51st Streets and 5th to 6th Avenues, now encompasses 19 buildings, including Radio City Music Hall where the famous Rockettes perform and the NBC Studios where many beloved sitcoms and movies were filmed.
 Read on for the curious history behind its beginnings, its bumpy acceptance as a place of architectural significance in the city, the hidden gardens that can only be seen from above and more secrets of Rockefeller Center.

 It almost wasn’t built